Pregnancy after 35: Healthy pregnancies, healthy babies

 Medically reviewed by Drugs.com.
 Last updated on Jul 15, 2022.

-If you're older than age 35 and hoping to get pregnant, you're in good company.
-Many women are delaying pregnancy well into their 30s and beyond — and delivering healthy babies.
+If you're older than 35 and hoping to get pregnant, you're in good company.
+Many families are delaying pregnancy well into their 30s and beyond — and delivering healthy babies.
 Taking special care can help give your baby the best start.

 Understand the risks

-The biological clock is a fact of life, but there's nothing magical about age 35.
-It's simply an age at which various risks become more discussion worthy.
+The biological clock is a fact of life.
+But there's nothing magical about age 35.
+It's simply an age at which risks become more discussion worthy.
 For example:

-- You're more likely to have a multiple pregnancy.
-The chance of having twins increases with age due to hormonal changes that could cause the release of multiple eggs at the same time.
-The use of assisted reproductive technologies — such as in vitro fertilization — also can play a role.
+- A multiple pregnancy is more common.
+The chance of having twins increases with age.
+This is because hormonal changes could cause the release of more than one egg at the same time.
+Also, assisted reproductive technologies — such as in vitro fertilization — can play a role.

-- The risk of chromosome abnormalities is higher.
-Babies born to older mothers have a higher risk of certain chromosome problems, such as Down syndrome.
+- The risk of chromosomal conditions is higher.
+Babies born to older mothers have a higher risk of certain chromosomal conditions, such as Down syndrome.

-While further research is needed, studies suggest that men's ages at the time of conception — the paternal age — also might pose health risks for children.
+Studies also suggest that men's ages at the time of conception might pose health risks for children.